Parents and teachers in partnership

 For child care and school professionals working with parents, sharing information is a great way to set up a partnership.
-Interaction between teachers and parents can help with the child’s development and wellbeing.
-The way this interaction happens has a major impact on how parents relate to you personally and to your organisation.
+Interaction between teachers and parents can help with a child’s development and wellbeing.
+The way this interaction happens has a major impact on how parents relate to you as a teacher and to your organisation.

-A good initial message to the parent is that teachers know their child as an individual and are interested in them.
+A good initial message to parents is that teachers know children as individuals and are interested in them.

-When talking with the parent, tell them about what your school does and why.
+When talking with parents, tell them about what your school or child care service does and why.
 Talk about your approach and what you hope to do for their child.
-It’s a good idea to begin by asking the parent some basic questions, for example:
+It’s a good idea to begin by asking parents some basic questions.
+For example:

-- What are they hoping to get from the school?
+- What are parents hoping to get from the school or service?

 - What are the child’s interests, strengths, likes and dislikes?

-- How would they like to be kept informed about their child and day-to-day happenings at school?
+- How would parents like to be kept informed about their child and day-to-day happenings?

-- What kind of information might they like to support them as a parent?
+- What kind of information might parents like to support them?

-- In what ways do they think they might like to be involved?
+- In what ways do parents think they might like to be involved?